AsaiYusuke/6502_test_executor/README.md

       -d[DEBUG], --debug=[DEBUG]        Specify the path of the debug information file used for testing.
       -t[TEST], --test=[TEST]           (REQUIRED)
-                                        Specify the path of the test scinario file.
+                                        Specify the path of the test scenario file.
       -c[COVERAGE],
       --coverage=[COVERAGE]             Specify the path of the coverage file.